 - 1. Make a backup of the following files from your current installation: - The Media Server configuration file, mediaserver.cfg. - Any session configuration files, from the configurations folder. - Any scene analysis training data, from the scene analysis training directory. - If you are using an internal database, the Media Server database which contains your training data.
 By default, the database is named mediaserver.db. - 2.
 Perform a clean installation of the latest version of Media Server. - 3.
-Check the Micro Focus Big Data Download Center and install the latest patch, if one has been released: - a.
-Download the latest patch from the Micro Focus Big Data Download Center.
-Patches are cumulative, so you only need to download the latest patch. - b.
+If a patch has been released for the latest version of Media Server, download and install the latest patch.
+Patches are cumulative, so you only need to download the latest. - a.
+Download the latest patch from Micro Focus. - b.
 Unzip the files into the Media Server installation directory, overwriting any files that already exist. - 4.
 Copy your configuration files into the new installation, overwriting the configuration files that were installed. - 5.
 Restore or upgrade the database: - If you are using an internal database, copy the database file into the new installation. - If you are using an external database, you might need to run a script to upgrade the database schema.
-For more information, see Upgrade the Database Schema, on page 55.
+For more information, see Upgrade the Database Schema, on page 56.